Cam Ward (politician): Career

-In 2016, Ward was recognized by the Foundation for Government Accountability with the "Friend of Government Accountability Award" for his efforts in healthcare reform.
+In 2016, Ward was recognized by the Foundation for Government Accountability with the Friend of Government Accountability Award for his efforts in healthcare reform.

-In 2017, the Center for Legislative Energy and Environmental Research announced Senator Ward as its chairman for 2017–2018.
+In 2017, the Center for Legislative Energy and Environmental Research announced Ward as its chairman for 2017–2018.

 In May 2019, he voted to make abortion a crime at any stage in a pregnancy, with no exemptions for cases of rape or incest.